 The Types of Images

 Adding images to your emails is a great way to make it visually appealing and easier to read.
-But adding large or huge amounts can set off those spam alarm bells.
+But adding large amounts can set off those spam alarm bells.
 The theory is that spammers use large images because spam bots can’t detect the text within them.
 Smart!
 But we can outsmart them by knowing the correct way to use imagery.